rom98759/PaceTracker42/Readme.md

 ## Inspiration

 This project was inspired by the amazing work done in the [deadlines42Public](https://github.com/LLuisPP/deadlines42Public.git) repository.
-A big shoutout to the contributors of that project!
+I wanted to create a similar tool that would help students at 42 track their progress through the curriculum and plan their deadlines effectively online.

 ## Overview